ninadepina/bloktech/README.md

 ```

 ### Clone repo
+Download this project and open it with your code editor.
+Open your terminal on the path you want to download this repository on and type the following code in your terminal:
 ```
 git clone https://github.com/ninadepina/bloktech.git
 ```

 ### Install the dependencies
+Install all the needed dependencies:
 ```
 cd bloktech
 npm install
 ```

 ### Run the code
+Go to the repository in the terminal and run the project:
 ```
 cd bloktech
 npm run start